gcallah/hambone/chaps/chap5.md

 back before I do?"

 Hampton did as Hiram recommended.
 He drifted into the head shop on the corner, the business with the Bob Marley portrait on its wall.
 He wandered the store looking vacantly at the African drums, tie-dye T-shirts, hookahs, and bongs.
-After a few minutes, our young white girl with dreadlocks, who had been sitting behind the cash register fiddling with her smart phone, stood up and asked him "Is there something you're looking for?"
+A young white girl with dreadlocks and multiple piercings sat behind the cash register fiddling with her smart phone.
+After a few minutes, she stood up and asked him "Is there something you're looking for?"

 Hampton had hardly noticed that she was there, and was startled that she had spoken to him.
 "Yes, I'm looking for someone I could never find."